 The Difference between Normal Vision and Nearsightedness

 The degree of nearsightedness determines the distance that a patient can see.
-A patient with severe myopia may only be able to clearly see objects up to a few centimeters away, while a patient with mild myopia may be able to focus on and clearly see objects a few meters away in the distance.
-With a correction with glasses/contact lenses or refractive surgery, the refractive power of the eye can be decreased and thereby move the focal point onto the macula for sharp vision.
+A patient with severe myopia may only be able to clearly see objects up to a few centimeters away, while a patient with mild myopia may be able to focus on and clearly see objects a few meters away.
+Correction with glasses/contact lenses or refractive surgery can decrease the refractive power of the eye and thereby move the focal point onto the macula for sharp vision.

 Which Method is Right for Me?